Quest-in/Big-Blue-Refilled/README.md

 Below listed are regulations specific to Big Blue Refilled (BBR):

-All Models and textures (.mu, .png) are STRICTLY distributed under All Rights Reserved
+All Models and textures (.mu, .png) are STRICTLY distributed under All Rights Reserved.

 You may NOT redistribute any of these assets under any condition.